araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ### SAC Hyperparameters

 Similar to [PPO](../optuna/), many hyperparameters can be tuned for SAC.
-After some trial and error, I came up with the following sampling function (I've included comments explaining the meaning of each parameter):
+After some trial and error, I came up with the following sampling function (I've included comments that explain the meaning of each parameter):
 ```python
 def sample_sac_params(trial: optuna.Trial) -> dict[str, Any]:
     # Discount factor